 API Example: The New York Times Books API

 - 1 (1).
 THE GLASS CASTLE, Jeannette Walls / The author recalls a bizarre childhood.
-Originally published in 2005 and the basis of a forthcoming movie.
+Originally published in 2005 and the basis of the movie.

-- 5 (-).
-WHY BUDDHISM IS TRUE, Robert Wright / The latest neuroscience and psychology research is used to support the assertion that Buddhist meditation and practice can lead to a deeper understanding of the world.
+- 7 (5).
+WHY BUDDHISM IS TRUE, Robert Wright / The latest research in neuroscience and psychology is used to support the assertion that Buddhist meditation and practice can lead to a deeper understanding of the world.

 - 8 (6).
 KILLERS OF THE FLOWER MOON, David Grann / The story of a murder spree in 1920s Oklahoma that targeted Osage Indians, whose lands contained oil.